nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 CoLAB has several update commands for projects, events, deadlines, tasks and groupmates.
 They are used to edit details of entities that have already been created.

-The update project command and the update contact command are relatively straight forward.
-Below is a sequence diagram of how an update projecct command is executed.
+Below is a sequence diagram of how an `updateP` command is executed.

 ![UpdateP command sequence diagram](images/UpdateProjectCommandSequenceDiagram.png)